Do you have a question about GMP or GMP equalisation? Check below for the answer.

 - If you are close to the Lifetime Allowance and you receive a one-off additional payment, the percentage of Lifetime Allowance you used up when your pension started may change.
 And if the increase is more than a permitted maximum, this may also affect your Lifetime Allowance.
 (See the below section ’If you are close to the Lifetime Allowance or have certain Lifetime Allowance protection’.)

-Separately, if you have Enhanced Protection, you could lose it in the future due to the rules around GMP.
+Separately, although very rare, if you have Enhanced Protection, you could lose it in the future due to the rules around GMP.

 Remember: it is your responsibility to check your position against the Lifetime Allowance.